TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 In this example, `name` is a parameter that the `greet` method uses to return a more specific greeting.
 The method was called with the argument `"John"`, which returns the string "Hello John!"

-You may find yourself getting confused about the terms "argument" and "parameter". **Parameters** act as placeholder variables in the template of your method, whereas **arguments** are the actual variables that get passed to the method when it is called.
-Thus, in the example above, `name` is a parameter, and `"John"` is an argument.
+You may find yourself getting confused with the terms "argument" and "parameter". **Parameters** act as placeholder variables in the template of your method, whereas **arguments** are the actual variables that get passed to the method when it is called.
+Thus, in the example above, `name` is a parameter and `"John"` is an argument.
 The two terms are commonly used interchangeably, though, so don't worry too much about this distinction.

 #### Default Parameters